NattapongSiri/permutator/readme.md

 - Function that call callback function to return each permutation
 ### Iterator
 This crate provides `HeapPermutationIterator`, `HeapPermutationCellIter`, `HeapPermutationRefIter`, `XPermutationIterator`, `XPermutationCellIter`, and `XPermutationRefIter` structs in both root module and `copy` module that implement `Iterator`, `IteratorReset`, `ExactSizeIterator` traits.
 Each struct serves different use cases:-
 - `HeapPermutationIterator` can be used in any case that order is not important and performance is least concern.
+This iterator doesn't return original value as first value.
 - `XPermutationIterator` can be used in any case that order is important and performance is least concern.
 - `HeapPermutationCellIter` can be used in case that order is not important and performance is important as well as safety.
+This iterator doesn't return original value as first value.
 - `XPermutationCellIter` can be used in case that order is important and performance is important as well as safety.
 - `HeapPermutationRefIter` can be used in case that order is not important, performance is critical and safety will be handle by caller.
+This iterator doesn't return original value as first value.
 - `XPermutationRefIter` can be used in case that order is important, performance is critical and safety will be handle by caller.
 The different between root module and `copy` module is that in `copy` module type `T` need to implement `Copy` trait.
 Every structs implements `IteratorReset` trait.